Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Introduction

 \subsection{Paper Organization}

 The remainder of this paper is organized as follows.
-Our main result is presented in Section~\ref{section:main}, followed by the sharpness construction in Section~\ref{section:sharpness}.
-Two applications of the main results—entropic characterization of Gaussian location mixture estimation in total variation and robust density estimation—are discussed in Section~\ref{section:applications}.
-In Section \ref{section:discussion}, we briefly discuss a few open directions.
+Our main results are presented in Section~\ref{section:main}, followed by the sharpness construction in Section~\ref{section:sharpness}.
+Two applications of the main results—an entropic characterization of Gaussian location mixture estimation in total variation and robust density estimation—are discussed in Section~\ref{section:applications}.
+In Section~\ref{section:discussion}, we briefly discuss several open directions.
 Due to page limits, most technical proofs are deferred to the appendices.